Last weekend, I didn’t feel very happy.

 In other words, it’s easier to control what you DO than to control how you FEEL.
 But, by controlling what you do, you end up creating how you feel.

-5 Favorite Ways to Snap Out Of It when I’m In a Bad Mood
+5 Ways to Snap Out Of a Bad Mood

-Music is a powerful “state changer”, to borrow a phrase coined by Tony Robbins, one of the most widely recognized self help gurus in the world.
+Music is a powerful “state changer”, to borrow a phrase coined by Tony Robbins.
 Listening to music has a powerful effect on mood.
 Pick something that makes you happy and lifts your energy, is in a major key, and which you can sing along to.
 (Think The Beatles or B-52’s, not the depressive shoegaze 90’s bands of your teenage years (guilty!).

 Getting the sun in my face, I have discovered, is absolutely essential to my mental state.
 I begin to feel the effects of sun deprivation if I stay inside for as little as two days.
 While I can’t control the weather, I surely can get outside when it IS nice.
 This is one of the resolutions on my daily checklist.
 On rainy or gray days, I take a Vitamin D pill.